Gaurav1045/Todo-App/README.md

-Here's your README file for your **To-Do App** built with React and Vite:

----

 # 📝 To-Do App

 A simple and interactive **To-Do App** built using **React + Vite**.
 This application helps users manage tasks efficiently by adding, completing, and deleting them.